Matt talks with the author and blogger, Mark Meynell, who currently serves as the Director of Langham Preaching (Europe & Caribbean).

 You can find out more about us by visiting www.frontiers.org.uk

-Or visit www.frontiers.org and select from one of our national offices.
+(then select from one of our national offices).

 For social media in the UK:

-And do check out the excellent 6 week video course, MomentumYes:
+And do check out the free and outstanding 6 week video course for churches and small groups, called MomentumYes: